Nadia Comăneci: American Cup

-Summer Olympics in Montreal
+1976 Summer Olympics

 On July 18, 1976, Comăneci made history at the Montreal Olympics.
 During the team compulsory portion of the competition, she was awarded the first perfect 10 in Olympic gymnastics for her routine on the uneven bars.
-Omega SA, the official Olympics scoreboard manufacturer, had been led to believe that competitors could not receive a perfect ten, and had not programmed the scoreboard to display this score.
-Comăneci's perfect 10 thus appeared as "1.00," the only means by which the judges could indicate that she had received a 10.
+Omega SA, the official Olympics scoreboard manufacturer, had been led to believe that competitors could not receive a perfect 10, and had not programmed the scoreboard to display this score.
+Comăneci's perfect 10 thus appeared as "1.00", the only means by which the judges could indicate that she had received a 10.

 During the remainder of the Montreal Games, Comăneci earned six additional "10s".
 She won gold medals for the individual all-around, the balance beam and uneven bars.
-She also won a bronze for the floor exercise and a silver as part of the team all-around.
-Soviet gymnast Nellie Kim was her main rival during the Montreal Olympics; Kim became the second gymnast to receive a perfect ten, in her case for her performance on the vault.
+Comăneci also won a bronze for the floor exercise and a silver as part of the team all-around.
+Soviet gymnast Nellie Kim was her main rival during the Montreal Olympics; Kim became the second gymnast to receive a perfect 10, in her case for her performance on the vault.
 Comăneci took over the media spotlight from gymnast Olga Korbut, who had been the darling of the 1972 Munich Games.